s1n4/Taeniurus/README.md

 The default user and password are `admin`.
 When you're identified, you can change the user and the password with the `!cguser` and the `!passwd` commands: `!cguser newuser`, `!passwd newpassword`

-Taeniurus gives that who is using commands from irc and finds the code of command in the cmds.cfg file then, will run the code with 'exec' statement.
+Taeniurus gives that who is using commands from irc and finds the code of command in the _cmds.cfg_ file then, will run the code with _exec_ statement.

-> It works with the ConfigParser module which is used to parsing configuration files like `.cfg, .ini`.
+> It works with the ConfigParser module which is used to parsing configuration files like _.cfg, .ini_

-Please note that there is an access level per command/user, there are `oper` and `*`, if a command access's level is `oper` only an user who is identified for the bot as an oper can use the command, and `*` would be for all users.
+Please note that there is an access level per command/user, which are `oper` and `*`, if a command access's level is `oper` only an user who is identified for the bot as an oper can use the command, and `*` would be for all users.

 ***

 ### <a name="TODO">TODO</a>
-&nbsp;&nbsp;&nbsp;&nbsp;There are several commands and I'll explain them.
+&nbsp;&nbsp;&nbsp;&nbsp;There are several commands as the default with the following description.

-`!quote`, As it's recognizable, it works like `/quote` in irc clients which sends a raw data to the network without doing anything else.
+`!quote`, As it's recognizable, it works like `/quote` in irc clients, It sends a raw data to the network without doing anything else.

-`!addcmd`, It lets you to write your own commands which will be added into the `cmds.cfg` file.
+`!addcmd`, It lets you to write your own command which will be added into the _cmds.cfg_ file.

 `!delcmd`, You will be able to delete the command you want to.

 `!addproc`, You can add your own process for when irc is running.

-`!delproc`, You can delete the process which is stored in the `process.cfg` file.
+`!delproc`, You can delete the process which is stored in the _process.cfg_ file.

-`!cguser`, To change the username which is stored in the `taeniurus.cfg` file.
+`!cguser`, To change the username which is stored in the _taeniurus.cfg_ file.

-`!passwd`, To change the password which is stored in the `taeniurus.cfg` file, password will encrypt with the md5 hash algorithm.
+`!passwd`, To change the password which is stored in the _taeniurus.cfg_ file, password will encrypt with the md5 hash algorithm.

 `!show_cmds`, To see all commands.